At SRS and SRNS, Learning is Always Priority No. 1

 We are incredibly proud of our community during this challenging time.
 View our album on Facebook of our students and teachers engaged in remote learning.
 Parents, send your photos to Lexi McClure to include on our social media.
 If you post directly, be sure to tag us (@SRSrockville) and use the hashtags #WeAreStRaphael and #ADWFamily.

 Looking for more ideas for remote learning, coping tips, activities, etc., from fellow SRS parents?
 View the suggestions from our community (located in the comments of the post), where you can contribute your own resources.

 Catholic Schools Stay Connected

-Read how ADW families, including ours, are engaged in remote learning during the covid-19 crisis.
+Read how ADW families, including ours, remain academically engaged via remote learning during the COVID-19 crisis.